Oct 07, 2025, 6:27 pm

 It’s also worth noting that not every paper type works well with every printing style.
 For instance, textured handmade papers pair perfectly with letterpress, while digital printing shines on smooth, coated surfaces.

 The design of your invitation suite also affects your budget.
-A minimalist design with simple typography and one or two colours will always be more affordable than an elaborate layout featuring illustrations, metallic inks, or multiple print layers.
+A minimalist design with simple typography and one or two colors will always be more affordable than an elaborate layout featuring illustrations, metallic inks, or multiple print layers.

 If your goal is to create a unique, keepsake-worthy invitation, these upgrades might be worth every penny.
 But if you’re working within a budget, consider focusing your splurge on one standout feature, like foil accents or a custom wax seal, and keeping the rest simple.